 As the result of the implementation of the Healthy Retail Standard (HRS 2017) changes to ensure a minimum of 50% of food items and 70% of drinks stocked in the shop meet the criteria.
-At TSH 100% drinks and 80% of food items comply with the criteria which is monitored externally.
+At the State Hospital 100% drinks and 80% of food items comply with the criteria which is monitored externally.